rohit-purandare/ShelfBridge/wiki/user-guides/Prerequisites.md

 ### "Token authentication failed"
 - Double-check you copied the complete token
 - Tokens are case-sensitive and may contain special characters
+- **Do not include "Bearer " prefix** - use only the raw token value
+- If you accidentally included "Bearer ", ShelfBridge will automatically remove it and log a warning
 - Generate a new token if you're unsure

 ---